Canada Games Council

 Marc is the Canada Games Council’s Games Coordinator.
 Marc’s role is to support the current and future Host Societies via CGC’s Transfer of Knowledge Program.
 Marc joined the Canada Games Council in 2015 after working as the Village Services Coordinator at the 2015 Prince George Canada Winter Games.

 Marc is a graduate of the University of Ottawa with a Honours Bachelor of Art in Leisure Studies and studied at Vancouver Island University with Master of Arts in Sustainable Leisure Management.

-Marc is an active rugby player with the Ottawa Beavers Banshees Rugby Football Club where he also holds the position on the Executive of V.P.
-Development.
-Marc enjoys running and snowboarding in his leisure time.
+Marc is an active rugby player with the Ottawa Beavers Banshees Rugby Football Club where he also holds the position of Club President.

 Sport and Games Assistant

 Jillian Pasch - email@example.com

 Jillian recently joined the Canada Games Council in November 2016 as the Sport & Games Assistant.
 In this position, Jillian assists the Sport and Games department with their administrative requirements along with assisting the Transfer of Knowledge Program and the sport technical elements of the Canada Games.

 Jillian is a graduate of the Business Administration and Sports Business Management programs at Algonquin College.
 During her time in Sports Business Management she had the pleasure of interning with Skate Canada in their Events department and with Athletics Canada in their National Teams department, where she gained valuable experience and knowledge in sport.

 As the shortest person in the office, Jillian enjoys reminding her co-workers that she was on her competitive high school basketball team for several years.
 She also loves the outdoors and enjoys hiking, swimming, kayaking, canoeing, snowshoeing and skiing along with many other outdoor activities.